 Only 100 years ago a computer was beyond the wildest dreams of innovators and inventors.
 Now, it is hard to imagine how the human race would get by without the digital technology that is so strongly integrated into our daily life, and that applies to our working lives too.

 With the Internet of Things (IoT), Artificial Intelligence and machine learning making this interlink even stronger, the automation of processes in the workplace is inevitable.
-This brings with it increased efficiency and productivity which leads to more profitable businesses.
+This brings with it increased efficiency and productivity in how businesses capture, store, and retrieve documents, leading to more profitable operations.

 Tools such as Content Services are now dominating the arena of automation, providing the services to take care of tasks right from capture, upon receipt of the information, through to delivering it into the integrated business system or a designated professional’s inbox.